just-the-docs/just-the-docs/peopleops/MEETINGS.md

   - Meetings should, where possible, be booked during the business hours of the attendees, because we want to encourage work-life balance on the team (and any formal expectation to regularly meet outside business hours is damaging to that)
   - Our calendar is the source of truth regarding meeting times, attendees and cancellation status.
 All updates to meeting times go directly in the calendar.
   - Meetings start on time and stop on time.
 If someone is late, start without them.
 Anyone who is late or not attending should notify the team in advance.
+If it's a meeting with 2 attendees, if neither of them joins within a 10-minute timeframe, the meeting will be deemed canceled.
+Non-participation without notice will be treated seriously and may lead to disciplinary consequences.
   - When meeting with external stakeholders, book 50 minute meetings generally (or 25) so there are 5 minute gaps for our brains to context switch between meetings and to write minutes.
   - When meeting online, like in whereby, list the specific room link in the meeting invite.
   - When arranging an online meeting, if it's a 1-on-1 meeting, please ensure to confirm the availability of the participant beforehand.
 For meetings with more than 2 attendees, proceed to send out the invites promptly.
 This way, the meeting will appear on their calendar, allowing them to easily join when they are available.